Student General Rules And Guidelines

 ARTICLE V: INTERPRETATION AND REVISION

-A. Any question of interpretation or application of the Student Code or General Rules shall be referred to the Dean of Student Services (or his or her designee) for final determination.
+A. Any question of interpretation or application of the Student Code or General Rules shall be referred to the Dean of Student Affairs (or his or her designee) for final determination.

-B. The Student Code and General Rules and Guidelines shall be reviewed every year under the direction of the Dean of Student Services (or his or her designee).
+B. The Student Code and General Rules and Guidelines shall be reviewed every year under the direction of the Dean of Student Affairs (or his or her designee).

 Additional contact information »